 - 1/2 cup shredded part-skim mozzarella cheese

-Cook pasta according to package directions; drain.
+- Meanwhile, cook pasta according to package directions; drain.
 Serve chicken and sauce with pasta; sprinkle with cheese.
+Yield: 4 servings.

 "Delicious and simple"